Skip to main content

 • +7 more...

-As always, if you don't see a step you need, you can create your own steps using Torq's custom step builder and share them within your workspace or organization.
+If you don't see a step you need, you can create your own in various ways, such as using the Send an HTTP Request step or Torq’s Step Builder, and share it across your organization.

 To trigger a Torq workflow based on events sent from Microsoft Teams, look here.